atfornes/bootstrap-material-design/README.md

 You may install this theme using NPM or Bower:

 - NPM : `npm install bootstrap-material-design`
-- Bower : `bower install bootstrap-material-design`
+- Bower : `bower install bootstrap-material-design#0.5.x`

 If you prefer, you can include this framework in your project using our official CDN: